ehabsoa82/signServer_local/README.md

 ### Quick start

-Deploying `signserver-community-helm` using default configurations will start SignServer with an ephemeral database and without the possibility to access the administration web interface.
+Deploying `signserver-community-helm` using default configurations will start SignServer with an ephemeral database and without the possibility of accessing the administration web interface.
 In order to be able to use SignServer, you should customize the deployment to allow admin web access and/or use pre-configured worker properties files.

 ### Custom deployment